top of page

 Language

-The working language of the seminar will be English, to ensure effective communication among international participants.
+The working language of the seminar is English, to ensure effective communication among international participants.

 Participation Format